 Most courses are two semester courses and a student can earn one-half unit/credit each semester.
 To earn this one-half unit/credit, the student must receive a passing grade for that semester average.
-Many students participate in PREP (Pre-engineering Program), grades received from these courses are recorded on a student's permanent record.
-However, these courses are not intended to and do not replace courses required for graduation.
 Holy Cross reserves the right to deny or not accept any transfer credits.